pdmxdd/personal-site/content/resume/index.md

 I have an interest in many jobs related to technology and technical education.
 However, I am currently fascinated by a unique combination of my skills.

-In combining my technical skills (coding/Devops), with curriculum development, and teaching I can offer a unique service in the form of what I call a **teaching technologist**.
+In combining my technical skills (coding/Devops), with curriculum development, and teaching I can offer a unique service in the form of a **teaching technologist**.

 {{% expand "Click here to see my ideas around the role and benefits of a teaching technologist" %}}

-I would spend 50% (negotiable) of my time working as a normal member of the tech team.
-Completing tasks assigned to me by the team lead or product manager.
-Assuming all responsibilities of any other team member.
+I would spend 75% of my time as a normal member of the tech team, and 25% of my time documenting my work around the problems I have solved.
+This would result in curriculum that would capture the process of solving problems as a programmer or DevOps professional.

-With the remaining 50% (negotiable) of my time I would document my journey in working through my sprint task(s) resulting in a written post-mortem of my work.

-These writing would be I would then share this journey with my colleagues.
-I would additionally use the writings as onboarding materials for new team members a responsibility I would be heavily involved with.
+This curriculum would have a large number of benefits.
+I see it being especially valuable to recent hires early in their careers to see and actively work through solutions to various problems.
+The curriculum also serving as additional documentation that provides the *context* around the problem solving process serving as a powerful tool for sharing domain knowledge.

 I envision a basic framework for the task post-mortem I would write: